StefanDimitrovDimitrov/Internship/README.md

 1. Internship auth
     - The user model is extended.
     - The registration is through email and password.
-    - The users are able to change their credentials
+    - The users can change their credentials

 2. Internship profile
    - There are 3 types of profile: Candidate profile and Company Profile, Admin profile(superuser).
-Also, we have Anonymous user by default
+Also, we have Anonymous users by default
-   - Candidate Profile
+   - Candidate Profile:

-        - is able to update personal information such as: first and last name CV and photo img.
+        - can update personal information such as first and last name CV and photo image.
-        - is able to access all register companies and their ads.
+        - can access all registered companies and their ads.
-        - is able to apply for a certain position
+        - can apply for a certain position
-        - is able to apply with his/her uploaded CV оr to upload new one
+        - can apply with his/her uploaded CV оr to upload a new one
-        - is able to apply multiple times if he or she wants to
+        - can apply multiple times if he or she wants to
-        - is able to review his/her applied ads in his/her profile
+        - can review his/her applied ads in his/her profile
-        - is able to delete his/her profile
+        - can delete his/her profile
-        - is able to filter or search ads
+        - can filter or search ads
-        - is able to search companies
+        - can search companies

    - Company Profile

-      - is able to update company information: logo, web address, phone etc,
+      - can update company information: logo, web address, phone, etc
       - the company has to complete its profile to be able to create ads.
-      - when the company complete the profile it is visible in company catalog view.
+      - when the company completes the profile it is visible in the company catalog view.
-      - also is able to create an ads.
+      - can create an ads.
-      - all company ads are available in Advertisements view as well as in company profile
+      - all company ads are available in the Advertisements view as well as in the company profile
-      - the owner of the ad can create update delete format and deactivate/activate the ad.
+      - the owner of the ad can create, update, delete, format and deactivate/activate the ad.
       - also, the company has access to all candidates applied for certain position
-      - is able to filter or search ads
+      - can to filter or search ads
-      - is able to search companies
+      - can to search companies

 3. Internship app

     - Two models: Internship_add and AppliedTracking
-    - the ads are visible for all time of users but only register candidates are able to apply for them
+    - the ads are visible for all type of users.
+Only register candidates are able to apply for them.
-    - International app has relation one to many  to Company Profile
+    - Internship_ad has relation one to many  to Company Profile
-    - AppliedTracing has relation one to many  to Candidate profile ,  International Add
+    - AppliedTracing has relation one to many  to Candidate profile ,  Internship_ad
-    - Contain when the candidate is applied and the path to his/her CВ
+    - AppliedTracing contains when the candidate is applied, and the path to his/her CВ as well as the both mentioned relations

+4. Admin panel
+    -The ad has admin panel for easy customer management and administration

 Additional functionality

 - admin panel